Augustine Chemparathy | Co-President

 Ariana Barreau | Journal Committee Co-Chair

-Ariana is a sophomore planning on majoring in bioengineering and minoring in Studio Art.
+Ariana is a pre-med junior majoring in Biomechanical Engineering.
 She is interested in pursuing an MD degree and hopes to create impactful and innovative medical technology.
-Ariana has been involved in SSB journal for a year and is looking forward to working with Victoria to launch SSB’s online magazine, Probe.
-In her free time, she loves to play tennis, teach children about the environment, read science fiction novels, and sketch in her journal.
+Ariana has been involved in SSB journal for two years and is looking forward to working with Victoria to manage SSB’s online magazine, Probe.
+In her free time, she loves to play tennis, teach children about the environment, read science fiction novels, and keep an art journal.

 Neal Patel | Incubator Class Co-Leader

-Neal’s background in the biotechnology and medical device industries sparked his interest in SSB.
+Neal is a junior studying EE and interested in neuroelectronics.
 Through the Incubator Class, Neal hopes to learn more about commercializing healthcare technologies, while supporting others as they learn the biodesign process.
-When not busy building vision technologies, he can be found rooting for Chelsea FC or performing with Dil Se.
+When not busy building vision technologies, he can be found awake at 4:30 a.m. on Saturdays rooting for Chelsea FC.

 Victoria Wang | Journal Committee Co-Chair